How do I find the best hand grinder?

 - Kinu M 47

-The Timemore C2 and Timemore Slim Plus are no longer produced by Timemore, so we have added the two successor products Timemore C3 Pro and Timemore Slim 3 to the range.
+The Timemore C2 and Timemore Slim Plus are no longer produced by Timemore, so we have added the two successor products Timemore C3 ESP Pro and Timemore Slim 3 to our range.

-Tip: All Timemore hand mills mentioned come from the Timemore Chestnut series.
-You will occasionally find the name Timemore Chestnut Slim 3 or Timemore Chestnut C3 Pro.
-This is the same hand mill as listed above.
+Tip: All Timemore hand grinders mentioned are from the Timemore Chestnut series.
+You'll occasionally see them referred to as Timemore Chestnut Slim 3 or Timemore Chestnut C3 Pro.
+This is the same hand grinder as listed above.

-These four hand mills cover a wide range of coffee options.
+These four hand grinders cover a wide range of coffees.

-The Timemore C3 Pro offers a very strong price-performance package with good manufacturing quality.
+The Timemore C3 ESP Pro offers a very strong price-performance package with good manufacturing quality.

-The Timemore Slim 3 offers a very good price-performance ratio, is made from one piece of aluminum and impresses with its design and quality.
+The Timemore Slim 3 offers excellent value for money, is made from a single piece of aluminum, and impresses with its design and quality.

-The Comandante C40 MK4 is a high-quality hand mill from the premium segment and is produced in Germany.
+The Comandante C40 MK4 is a high-quality hand grinder from the premium segment and is produced in Germany.

-With the optional RedClix extension, the Comandante C40 MK4 can make very fine settings in the espresso range.
-When it comes to the ability to adjust a precise grind, the Comandante C40 MK4 with the RedClix extension achieves full points.
+With the optional RedClix extension, the Comandante C40 MK4 can make very fine adjustments to the espresso grind.
+When it comes to adjusting the exact grind size, the Comandante C40 MK4 with the RedClix extension scores full marks.

-The newest hand mill in our range is the Comandante X25 Trailmaster .
-The Red Clix axle can also be installed here.
-The grinding properties are comparable to the Comandante C40 MK4 .
+The newest hand grinder in our range is the Comandante X25 Trailmaster .
+It also accepts the Red Clix axis.
+Its grinding characteristics are comparable to those of the Comandante C40 MK4 .

-The Trailmaster is particularly suitable for outdoor use.
-We took a closer look at this mill in this video.
+The Trailmaster is particularly well-suited for outdoor use.
+We took a closer look at this grinder in this video.